-The implementation of electronic health records (EHRs) can help ensure the accuracy of healthcare billing, depending on the software utilized.
-Healthcare professionals who utilize ICD Tagger have the tools of over three decades of experience at their fingertips, including cross-referencing and error flagging, which when combined can help eliminate erroneous billing.
-This customizable platform works with the healthcare industry to ensure a level of excellence regardless of office size.
+The implementation of electronic health records (EHRs) can hinder fraudulent behavior among staff, or help prevent the appearance of fraudulent behavior.
+Healthcare professionals who utilize ICD Tagger have the tools of over three decades of experience at their fingertips, including cross-referencing and error flagging, which when combined can help eliminate fraud.
+This customizable platform works with the healthcare industry to ensure a level of excellence, regardless of office size.

 Melody K. Smith